- 10 Handy Apps for eLearning Professionals Infographic

 - 10 Useful Tips for New Teachers Infographic

 - Bringing Storytelling into eLearning Infographic

-- The Importance of Informal Learning Infographic
+- History of Distance Learning Infographic

 The Use of Social Media in School Infographic

 11 Facts That Should Encourage You To Use Social Media in Your School for Educational purposes

 - 96%: of students with internet access report using social networking technologies

 - 75%: of 7th through 12th graders have at least one social media profile